NicoJG/MastersThesis_Journal/Project Summary.md

 Together with relations found in Oskar's drift paper, the boundary conditions to the neutral ablation cloud can be calculated given the pellet velocity $v_p$, the pellet radius $r_p$, the major radius $R_m$, the electron background density $n_{bg}$, the electron background temperature $T_{bg}$ and a suitable ionization radius around the pellet $r_i$.

-Note that for the drift depends on the ablation rate, however to estimate the ablation rate from our model the boundary condtions are needed.
-This means this model needs to be solved self constent so that the predicted ablation rate is the same as the initially used ablation rate.
+Note that for the drift depends on the ablation rate, however to estimate the ablation rate from our model the boundary conditions are needed.
+This means this model needs to be solved self consistently so that the predicted ablation rate is the same as the initially used ablation rate.✅

 ## Estimating the magnitude of the rocket acceleration ⛔